paulodiff/example-app/README.md

 ## Model configuration

-This is the configuration to make an encrypted field data in a model.
-For example:
+This is the configuration to use encrypted/searchable field data in a model.

+For example, if you want configure this fields:

-- name_enc, address_enc, card_number_enc are Encrypted and searchble with Rainbow Index
+- name_enc, address_enc, card_number_enc are encrypted and searchable with Rainbow Index

 - role_enc are only encrypted

+the `$rainbowTableIndexConfig` is:

 ```php